diescalo/rst_test/doc/user_doc/communicating_with_xbee_devices.rst

   [...]

-The method returns the read data inside a ``IPMessage`` object and contains the following information:
+The method returns the read data inside an ``IPMessage`` object and contains the following information:

 * IP address of the device that sent the data